 Most online guides hand you a calendar month and call it advice.
 "Shear in May" is fine for one farm in central England and dangerous for the same herd if it lives at 1,200 metres in South Tyrol.
 The right answer is the same everywhere - a temperature rule - but the date that rule lands on depends entirely on where you farm.

-Here is the rule, the climate-indexed calendar, the edge cases that catch farmers out every year, and the husbandry checklist that turns shearing day into the single most useful 30 minutes per animal you will spend all year.
+If you are wondering when to shear alpacas, here is the rule, the climate-indexed calendar, the edge cases that catch farmers out every year, and the husbandry checklist that turns shearing day into the single most useful 30 minutes per animal you will spend all year.

 The Anchor Rule